logzio/logz-docs/_source/api/cookbook/backing-up-kibana-objects-to-github.md

 Because of this, you won't see a response in the command line.

 To check that the request worked, run `ls`.
-The contents of the folder should match this:
+The content of the folder should match this:

 ```
 kibana-backup/